 PR: Common Misconceptions

 With PR operating in so many different silos, it can be easy for people to get the work of public relations confused.
-We asked our network members about some of the common misconceptions people have around PR in 2022.
+We asked our network members about some of the common misconceptions people have around PR in the new year.

 “There’s no such thing as bad publicity.”